sgoldenlab/simba/docs/tutorial.md

 ### Step 4: Outlier Correction

-Outlier corrections....
-For more details, please click [here](https://github.com/sgoldenlab/social_tracker/blob/master/Outlier_correction.pdf)
+Outlier correction is used to correct gross tracking inaccuracies by detecting outliers based on movements and locations of body-parts in relation to the animal body-length.( For more details, please click [here](https://github.com/sgoldenlab/social_tracker/blob/master/Outlier_correction.pdf)

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/outliercorrection.PNG" width="156" height="109" />